renancorreadev/Proxies/packages/wallet-app/README.md

 #### Solana Actions
 - [x] Send Solana
-- [ ] List transactions transactions on Solana
+- [x] List transactions transactions on Solana

+### Other wallet actions
+- [x] Scan QR code to share address or send crypto

+### Security
+- [x] Improve security and management of private keys (this wallet will never be
+- [ ] Add biometrics screen and offer biometrics for wallet

 #### Nice to haves
+- [x] Android ui bugs
+production but it'd be fun to add)
 - [ ] UI improvements - loaders, animation, etc
-- [X] Android ui bugs
 - [ ] Refactor repeating styled components and some logic
-- [ ] Improve security and management of private keys (this wallet will never be production but it'd be fun to add)

 ## Prerequisites